z784324922/sls/intl.en-US/User Guide/Logtail collection/Overview/Logtail collection process.md

 5. [Aggregate logs](#)
 6. [Send logs](#)

-**Note:**

--   For more information, see [Alibaba Cloud Community](https://yq.aliyun.com/articles/204554).
--   After a Logtail Config is configured for a machine group, unmodified logs on a server in the machine group will be regarded as historical files.
+**Note:** After a Logtail Config is configured for a machine group, unmodified logs on a server in the machine group will be regarded as historical files.
 However, Logtail does not collect historical files.
 If you want to collect historical logs, see [Import history logs](reseller.en-US/User Guide/Logtail collection/Text logs/Import history logs.md).

 ## Monitor files {#section_u2b_x5s_cfb .section}